OpenNebula/docs/source/management_and_operations/storage_management/marketplaces.rst

 Marketplaces
 ================================================================================

-OpenNebula provides a simple way to create and integrate with a cloud application/image provider, called Marketplaces.
+OpenNebula Marketplaces provide a simple way to integrate your cloud with popular application/image providers.
 Think of them as external datastores.

-A MarketPlace can be:
+A Marketplace can be:

-* **Public**: accessible universally by all OpenNebulas.
+* **Public**: accessible universally by all OpenNebula installations.
 * **Private**: local within an organization and specific for a single OpenNebula (a single zone) or shared by a federation (a collection of zones).
-If you are interested in setting up your own :ref:`private Marketplace, please follow this guide <private_markeplaces>`.
+If you are interested in setting up your own :ref:`private Marketplace, please follow this guide <private_marketplaces>`.

-A Marketplace is a repository to store Marketplace Appliances.
-A MarketPlace Appliance includes one or more Images and, possibly, some associated metadata like VM Templates or OpenNebula Flow definitions.
+A Marketplace stores Marketplace Appliances.
+A MarketPlace Appliance includes one or more Images and, possibly, some associated metadata like VM Templates or OpenNebula Multi-VM service definitions.

 Public Marketplaces
 ================================================================================